Chanda-Abdul/DSA-Searching/README.md

   - Given a sorted list `3, 5, 6, 8, 11, 12, 14, 15, 17, 18` and using the recursive binary search algorithm, identify the sequence of numbers that each recursive call will search to try and find `16`.

 ## 2. Adding a React UI
 For exercises 1 and 2, you will be using a search algorithm to search for an item in a dataset.
 You will be testing the efficiency of 2 search algorithms, linear search and binary search.
 You will also have a UI (a simple textbox will do) through which you will be sending your input that you want to search.
 There is no server-side to this program.
-All of this should be done using React.
+All of this should be done using <b>React</b>.

   ### 1) Linear search
   Given the following dataset, find out how many tries it took to search for a particular item in the dataset.
 If the item is not in the dataset, provide a message and indicate how many searches it took to find that out.